foospidy/HoneyPy/README.md

 `$sudo ./ipt_set_tcp 23 2300`

 #### Custom Service Emulation (Plugins)
-HoneyPy now uses the concept of plugins for custom service emulators.
+HoneyPy uses the concept of plugins for custom service emulators.
 Plugins can make the honeypot look more like a real system in order to invoke more interaction and capture more attack data.
 Plugins are simply a Python module that is loaded when HoneyPy is started.
-HoneyPy now leverages the Twisted library to handle connections.
+HoneyPy leverages the Twisted library to handle connections.
 There are example service emulators included in the plugins directory.
 These will be improved, and more added, in the future.
 Example:

 ```
 [Echo]